-MAGIC has mentorship opportunities, or you can offer your services toward a specific project oriented with supporting EMU foster care alumni.
+MAGIC has community champion opportunities, you can offer your services toward a specific project oriented with supporting EMU foster care alumni.
 For example, you could raise money for gift cards that would provide meals to students during holiday breaks.
 Please see our volunteer opportunities.

 As an EMU student, you would have a supportive space, free of judgment to share your concerns with others that have shared a similar experience.
 You will have access to community resources and people that will be able to assist you with necessities like housing, food, and other basic needs.

 MAGIC will always respect your privacy and never share your information.
 MAGIC will work to be sensitive to your individual experiences as a former foster care youth or student experiencing housing instability.
 Participation in the program will be added encouragement as you navigate the new world of college life.

 Many youth who leave the foster care system or who don't have stable, permanent housing have challenges building stable support systems (i.e. family and friends).
 MAGIC would like to be a stable support system in your life while creating an environment that fosters success in college.